AyuKamakin/HDLIMS_LR_2_Kam_And_version/README.md

 `webcamExample.py`

+To stop execution, open terminal window, where from program was started, and press CTRL+C to stop execution.

 ### Part 5.
 Implementing MobileNet

 Do the steps of part 4, Webcam usage example, for the file 'MobileNet_implementation.py' from this repository.